developer-zebra/developer-zebra-site/src/datawedge/11-0/guide/about/index.md

 ### Reporting Deprecated

-DataWedge [Reporting](../settings/#reporting) is being deprecated and will be discontinued on Zebra devices running Android 12, expected to be released in early 2022.
+DataWedge [Reporting](../settings/#reportingdeprecated) is deprecated and will be discontinued on Zebra devices running Android 12, expected to be released in early 2022.
+(Must not be confused with [Instant Reporting](../input/barcode#multibarcodeparams) from MultiBarcode.)
 As an alternative, Zebra recommends using the following DataWedge intent APIs to identify the supported scanners and parameters:

 - **[Enumerate Scanners](../api/enumeratescanners) -** generates an index of scanners available on the device.
 - **[Get Config](../api/getconfig) -** retrieves the `PARAM_LIST` settings, or the supported parameters, from the specified Profile; returned as a set of value pairs or a Plug-in config bundle.
 See [Get Barcode Parameters](../api/getconfig/#getbarcodeparameters) for sample code.